erew123/alltalk_tts/README.md

 If you want to use DeepSpeed, you need an Nvidia Graphics card and to install DeepSpeed on your system.
 Instructions are [here](https://github.com/erew123/alltalk_tts#-deepspeed-installation-options)
 </details>

-#### 🟨 I cannot access AllTalk from another machine
+#### 🟨 I cannot access AllTalk from another machine on my Network
 <details>
 	<summary>Click to expand</summary><br>

 You will need to change the IP address within AllTalk's settings from being 127.0.0.1, which only allows access from the local machine its installed on.
-To do this, please see [here](https://github.com/erew123/alltalk_tts/edit/main/README.md#-changing-the-ip-address)<br><br>
+To do this, please see [Changing AllTalks IP address & Accessing AllTalk over your Network](https://github.com/erew123/alltalk_tts/edit/main/README.md#-changing-alltalks-ip-address--accessing-alltalk-over-your-network) at the top of this page.<br><br>

 You may also need to allow access through your firewall or Antivirus package to AllTalk.
 </details>